BC100Dev/AnlinxOS/README.md

 ---

 ## Current Status
-AnlinOS is currently under heavy development.
+AnlinxOS is currently under heavy development.
 Most components are in early implementation or experimental testing.
 Code will remain hosted on GitHub during this stage, until I may have to migrate to a self-hosted Git repository once the codebase grows or outpaces GitHub’s project structure.

-As of now, AnlinOS is currently in the planning stages and in heavy development.
+As of now, AnlinxOS is currently in the planning stages and in heavy development.
 Most components will stay as-is, but certain components such as the `libc` will be needed to be rewritten due to the refactor of the FHS (File Hierarchy System).
 So, for the `libc` rewrite, I thought of merging `glibc` and `bionic` together, since they are the most used C-libraries